llippens/louislippens/content/research.md

 {{< /details >}}

 ### 4. Work in progress
-{{< details summary="'The cyclicality of hiring discrimination' with Stijn Baert." >}}
+{{< details summary="'The cyclicality of hiring discrimination'. [[Draft](https://llippens.github.io/preprints/lippens_cycdis.pdf)]" >}}
-Hiring discrimination remains a persistent, global challenge.
-Discrimination in hiring may increase during labour market booms and decrease during busts, showing a cyclical pattern.
-Yet, much of the existing empirical literature on the cyclicality of hiring discrimination has focused on single groups, single countries, single indicators, and limited time frames, sometimes arriving at different conclusions.
-Here, we bring the results of a meta-reanalysis of over two decades' worth of correspondence experiments spanning multiple groups and diverse labour market contexts, representing more than 1,200,000 applications to examine whether, for which groups, and when market conditions explain variation in discriminatory hiring practices.
-We also assess the impact of the Great Recession on hiring discrimination against racial and ethnic groups using a meta-analytic event study-like approach, strengthening our causal identification.
+I reanalyse over two decades' worth of correspondence experiments – representing over 1.4 million applications – to test whether hiring discrimination varies over the labour market cycle, for which groups, and where.
+To strengthen causal identification, I introduce the meta-analytic event study method, which integrates dynamic treatment effect estimation within a meta-regression framework.
+The results suggest that discrimination rises when unemployment is high.
+By group, meta-analytic empirical evidence of countercyclicality is consistent for racial and ethnic minorities in Western Europe and for older workers, but mixed for sexual and gender minorities.
+In contrast, I detect no systematic cyclicality in discrimination for racial and gender minorities in North America.
+The results reconcile mixed findings from the present empirical literature, often covering single countries, single groups, and restricted timeframes.
+From a policy perspective, I argue that anti-discrimination efforts are most needed in slack labour markets, when discriminatory hiring typically intensifies.
 {{< /details >}}

 {{< details summary="'Humans vs GPTs: Bias and validity in hiring decisions'. [[OSF draft](https://doi.org/10.31219/osf.io/zxf5y)]" >}}